-SHAREHOLDER FEES

-(fees paid directly from your investment) No Load Class
+SHAREHOLDER FEES (fees paid directly from your investment) Institutional Class

-Redemption Fee (as a percentage of amount redeemed on shares he 30 days or less, if applicable) eld for 2.00%
+Redemption Fee (as a percentage of amount redeemed on shares days or less, if applicable) 2.00%

-ANNUAL FUND OPERATING EXPENSES

-(expenses that you pay each year as a percentage of the value of your investment) No Load Class
+ANNUAL FUND OPERATING EXPENSES (expenses that you pay each year as a percentage of the value of your investment t) Institutional Class

 Management Fees (1) 1.25%

 Distribution (Rule 12b-1) Fees None

-Other Expenses 0.47%
+Other Expenses 0.42%

-Shareholder Servicing Fees 0.25%
+Shareholder Servicing Fees 0.20%

 Other Operating Expenses 0.22%

-Total Annual Fund Operating Expenses 1.72%
+Total Annual Fund Operating Expenses 1.67%

-Fee Waiver and/or Expense Reimbursements (2) -0.32%
+Fee Waiver and/or Expense Reimbursements (2) -0.47%

-Total Annual Fund Operating Expenses after Fee Waiver and/or Expense Reimbursements 1.40%
+Total Annual Fund Operating Expenses after Fee Waiver and/or Expense Reimbursements 1.20%

-(1) This table and the example below reflect the aggregate expenses of the Market Opportunities Fund and the Market Opportunities Portfolio.
+- (1) This table and the example below reflect the aggregate expenses of the Market Opportunities Fund and the Market Opportunities Portfolio.
 The management fees paid by the Market Opportunities Fund reflect the proportionate share of fees allocated to the Market Opportunities Fund from the Market Opportunities Portfolio.
-The fees and expenses of the Market Opportunities Portfolio include those incurred by any subsidiary whollyowned and controlled by the Market Opportunities Portfolio.

-(2) Horizon Kinetics Asset Management LLC, the investment adviser to the Market Opportunities Portfolio of the Kinetics Portfolios Trust (the "Investment Adviser"), has agreed to waive management fees and reimburse Fund expenses so that Total Annual Fund Operating Expenses after Fee Waiver and/or Expense Reimbursements do not exceed 1.40% of the Fund's average daily net assets, excluding acquired fund fees and expenses, taxes, brokerage commissions, extraordinary items and interest.
+The fees and expenses of the Market Opportunities Portfolio include those incurred by any subsidiary whollyowned and controlled by the Market Opportunities Portfolio. - (2) Horizon Kinetics Asset Management LLC, the investment adviser to the Market Opportunities Portfolio of the Kinetics Portfolios Trust (the "Investment Adviser"), has contractually agreed to reimburse the Market Opportunities Fund the portion of the shareholder servicing fee in excess of 0.05% of average daily net assets until at least April 30, 2026.
+In addition, the Investment Adviser to the Market Opportunities Portfolio has agreed to waive management fees and reimburse Fund expenses so that Total Annual Fund Operating Expenses after Fee Waiver and/or Expense Reimbursements do not exceed 1.20% of the Fund's average daily net assets, excluding acquired fund fees and expenses, taxes, brokerage commissions, extraordinary items and interest.
 The Fund may have to repay the Investment Adviser some of these amounts waived or reimbursed within three years if total operating expenses fall below the expense cap described above.
-Such repayments are subject to approval by the Board of Trustees, and amounts recaptured under the agreement, if any, are limited to the lesser of (i) the expense limitation in effect at the time of the waiver or reimbursement and (ii) the expense limitation in effect at the time of the recapture.
-These waivers and reimbursements are in effect until April 30, 2026, and may not be terminated without the approval of the Board.
+Such repayments are subject to approval by the Board of Trustees, and amounts recaptured under the agreement, if any, are limited to the lesser of (i) the expense limitation in effect at the time of the waiver or reimbursement and (ii) the expense limitation in effect at the time of the Board.

 Example.
 This Example is intended to help you compare the cost of investing in the Market Opportunities Fund with the cost of investing in other mutual funds.
 This Example assumes that you invest \$10,000 in the Market Opportunities Fund for the time periods indicated and then redeem all of your shares at the end of these periods.
-The Example also assumes that your investment has a 5% return each year and that the Market Opportunities Fund's operating expenses remain the same (taking into account the expense limitation only in the first year).
+The Example also assumes that your investment has a 5% return each year and that the Market Opportunities Fund's operating expenses remain the same (taking into account the expense limitations only in the first year).
 Although your actual costs may be higher or lower, based on these assumptions your cost for the Market Opportunities Fund would be:

-1 Year 3 Years 5 Years 10 Years No Load Class \$143 \$511 \$903 \$2,004
+1 Year 3 Years 5 Years 10 Years Institutional Class \$122 \$481 \$863 \$1,937